tormath1/sysext-tutorial/hands-on-3/README.md

 From the Flatcar instance, you can print the join command:

 ```
-core@flatcar ~ $ kubeadm token create --print-join-command
+core@flatcar-cp ~ $ kubeadm token create --print-join-command
 ```

-And on the Fedora CoreOS worker node, you can paste the result of the command above:
+And on the Fedora CoreOS worker node, you can paste the result of the command
+above:

 ```
-[core@fedora-coreos ~]$ sudo kubeadm join ...
+[core@fedora-coreos-worker ~]$ sudo kubeadm join ...
 ```

 Congratulations, you have deployed a Kubernetes cluster on Flatcar and Fedora